josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 Interviewing is a skill, and just like any other skill, the only way to improve is to just keep being bad at it until you're not anymore.

 So: practice all you can.
 Do mock interviews with friends, family, or online, if it helps.
 Run through what you'd say in given scenarios in your head while you're commuting.
+Talk with strangers, if you can find some who are willing. (_Service industry workers don't count_.)

 And, of course: actually _take_ real interviews.
 The more, the better, until you start to feel confident.
 (Personally, I think it's a good idea to take interviews even when you're _not_ looking for a job, just to stay sharp.)